porcupinelabs/rangefinder/readme.md

 The latest version is available at: https://github.com/porcupinelabs/rangefinder

+To learn more about the LR4 USB laser rangefinder or buy one go here: http://www.porcupinelabs.com/lr4

 If you just want to run the Windows sample apps without getting into source code, then download WindowsApps.zip and then unzip the contents to a folder on your Windows computer.